9280 S. Kyrene Rd.

 Last updated, November 1, 2022

 As we move through the seasons of life, it’s nice to know that we have made a positive impact on those we are leaving behind.
-When the time comes for a coworker to take the next step, it’s important to show your appreciation with a kind word of thanks.
+When the time comes for wishing a coworker farewell, it’s important to show your appreciation with a kind word of thanks.
 Whether that is retirement, a new job, or transitioning as a stay-at-home parent, show your encouragement through a thoughtful farewell card message.

 Sometimes, it’s hard to articulate what you’re trying to communicate in writing a farewell card message.
 In other instances, especially within large companies, you may have never even had a conversation with the person you’re bidding adieu.

-When possible, choose a handwritten message over an email.
-In a world that feels overrun with emails, texts, and instant messages, an old-school farewell card cuts through the noise and makes an impact, especially in a touching farewell message to colleagues.
+When possible, choose a handwritten message over messaging a personal email address.
+In a world that feels overrun with emails, texts, and instant messages, an old-school farewell letter cuts through the noise and makes an impact, especially in a touching farewell message to colleagues.

 Be sincere.
 It’s easy to say things you don’t mean if you think you’ll never see the person again.
 If you don’t actually want to keep in touch, don’t say that you do.
 It can lead to avoidable awkward situations later.